 - PDF/X-1a and PDF/X-3 compliant files need to include the MediaBox, TrimBox, and BleedBox.

 - PDF/X-4 files need, next to the MediaBox, a TrimBox or an ArtBox, but not both.
-The ArtBox or TrimBox cannot be larger that the BleedBox.
+The ArtBox or TrimBox cannot be larger than the BleedBox.
 If a CropBox is present, the ArtBox, TrimBox, and BleedBox need to extend beyond its boundaries.

 - The MediaBox is the largest page box in a PDF.
 The other page boxes can equal the size of the MediaBox but they are not expected to be larger (The latter is explicitly required in the PDF/X-4 requirements).
 If they are larger, the PDF viewer will use the values of the MediaBox.